fetchai/colearn/docs/grpc_tutorial.md

 ```

 ## Testing remotely
-We expect that the gRPC learner part will often be on e.g. a compute cluster and be separate from the gRPC client side.
+We expect that the gRPC learner part will often be on a compute cluster and be separate from the gRPC client side.
 To test the gRPC in a setup like this you can start the servers on the computer side and the client part separately.
 For one gRPC server:
 ```bash